Noise-Induced Randomization in Regression Discontinuity Designs: Ratio-form estimators and weighted treatment effects

-\paragraph{Changing the cutoff} As argued in \citet{heckman2005structural}, in many settings we may be most interested in evaluating the effect of a policy intervention.
-One simple case of a policy intervention involves changing the eligibility threshold, i.e., that standard practice involves prescribing treatment to subjects whose running variable crosses $c$, but we are now considering changing this cutoff to a new value $c' < c$.\footnote{We also note that the hypothetical experiment that \citet{thistlethwaite1960regression} offer as analogous to a regression discontinuity is equivalent to randomizing some units to a different threshold $c'$.} For example, in a medical setting, we may consider lowering the severity threshold at which we intervene on a patient.
-In this case, we need to estimate the average treatment effect of patients affected by the treatment which, in this case, amounts to $\tau_\pi = \EE{Y_i(1) - Y_i(0) \cond c' \leq Z_i < c}$.
-The following result shows how to identify this quantity via a weighted estimator.
-Corollary~\ref{coro:tauw} is applicable by noting that effect of this policy change is
+\begin{example}[Changing the cutoff] As argued in \citet{heckman2005structural}, in many settings we may be most interested in evaluating the effect of a policy intervention.
+One case of a policy intervention involves changing the eligibility threshold, i.e., standard practice involves prescribing treatment to subjects whose running variable crosses $c$, but we are now considering changing this cutoff to a new value $c' < c$.
+For example, in a medical setting, we may consider lowering the severity threshold at which we intervene on a patient.
+In this case, we need to estimate the average treatment effect $\tau_{\pi}$ of patients affected by the treatment which, in this case, amounts to: